utkarsh24122/s3extractor/README.md

 4. Checks Permissions of the buckets (CRUD operations) using aws cli

 # 📝
 - S3 buckets can also be found in Android Applications.
-My tools [APKnuke](https://github.com/utkarsh24122/apknuke) and [APKanalzser](https://github.com/utkarsh24122/ApkAnalyzer) can extract S3 buckets from an APK
+My tools [APKnuke](https://github.com/utkarsh24122/apknuke) and [APKanalzser](https://github.com/utkarsh24122/ApkAnalyzer) can be used to extract S3 buckets from an APK
 - A misconfigured S3 bucket may lead to a Subdomain takeover

 # Setup 🔧